Death row

 Death row, also known as condemned row, is a place in a prison that houses inmates awaiting execution after being convicted of a capital crime and sentenced to death.
 The term is also used figuratively to describe the state of awaiting execution ("being on death row"), even in places where no special facility or separate unit for condemned inmates exists.
-In the United States, after an individual is found guilty of a capital offense in states where execution is a legal penalty, the judge will give the jury the option of imposing a death sentence or life imprisonment unparoled.
+In the United States, after an individual is found guilty of a capital offense in states where execution is a legal penalty, the judge will give the jury the option of imposing a death sentence or life imprisonment without the possibility of parole.
 It is then up to the jury to decide whether to give the death sentence; this usually has to be a unanimous decision.
 If the jury agrees on death, the defendant will remain on death row during appeal and habeas corpus procedures, which may continue for several decades.

 Opponents of capital punishment claim that a prisoner's isolation and uncertainty over their fate constitute a form of psychological abuse and that especially long-time death row inmates are prone to develop a mental disorder, if they do not already have such a condition.
 This is referred to as the death row phenomenon.
 Estimates reveal that five to ten percent of all inmates on death row have a mental health condition.
 Some inmates may attempt suicide.
 There have been some calls for a ban on the imposition of the death penalty for inmates with mental illness and also case law such as Atkins v.
 Virginia to further this.
 Executions still take place for those with clear intellectual disabilities due to poor legal representation and high standards of proof.

 Etymology

 In 1933, Giuseppe Zangara attempted to assassinate President-elect Franklin D. Roosevelt.
 Although he missed Roosevelt, he fatally shot Chicago Mayor Anton Cermak.
 Zangara was subsequently convicted of Cermak's murder and sentenced to death.
-At the time, Florida law prohibited housing a death row inmate in the same cell as another prisoner awaiting execution.
+At the time, Florida law prohibited housing a condemned inmate in the same cell as another prisoner awaiting execution.
 As a result, such inmates were required to be held in a separate holding area.
 At Raiford Prison, where Zangara was incarcerated, one inmate was already occupying the designated "death cell."
 To accommodate Zangara, the facility expanded the waiting area to include a row of adjacent cells, thus creating what became known as "Death Row."